Darrshan-Sankar/Medica-AI/README.md

 #### 🚀 Motivation
 The motivation behind the Media AI project is to leverage machine learning and image processing techniques to enhance medical diagnostics.
 By automating disease detection processes, Media AI aims to improve the efficiency and accuracy of diagnoses, leading to better patient outcomes.

-### 🤖 Disease Diagnosis
-Media AI diagnoses diseases in brain, eyes, and lungs based on medical imaging scans.
-It utilizes machine learning algorithms trained on datasets containing images of various diseases and normal conditions.

 ### 🎯 OpenMRS Implementation
 In addition to disease diagnosis, Media AI implements an OpenMRS system to store patient diseases data.
 This enables healthcare providers to track patient health records, analyze disease trends, and make informed decisions regarding treatment and resource allocation.